-Before applying power for the first time, it's a good idea to make sure the LEVEL and BSC are fully disabled.
-The trim-pots are high precision, 20 turn pots, so in order to ensure the LEVEL and BSC are fully OFF you need to turn all three trim-pots 20 full revolutions counter-clockwise.
+Before applying power for the first time, it's a good idea to make sure the bass, treble and BSC are fully disabled.
+The trim-pots are high precision, 20 turn pots, so in order to ensure the bass, treble and BSC are fully OFF you need to turn all three trim-pots 20 full revolutions counter-clockwise.

-Leave your speaker driver unconnected for the initial power up.
-It may be damaged if there is some failure on the board that causes a DC potential to exist on the speaker output terminals.
-Power up the amplifier and use a voltmeter in DC mode to verify that you see 0V across the speaker (+) and (-) terminals.
+Leave your speaker drivers unconnected for the initial power up.
+They may be damaged if there is some failure on the board that causes a DC potential to exist on the speaker output terminals.
+Power up the amplifier and use a voltmeter in DC mode to verify that you see 0V across the woofer (+) and (-) terminals, and same for the tweeter.
 As already mentioned, it is normal to see a DC potential on these with respect to ground.